marciofk/hva-asv-assignment-4/README.md

 ##  HvA ASV :: Assignment 4
-This is an introductory exercise about unitary tests.
+This is an introductory example about UI tests.

 Credits: https://learn.techbeacon.com/units/how-set-continuous-testing-framework-using-selenium-maven-jenkins